-This National Training Package qualification will provide you with the knowledge and clinical and practical skills required for registration as a dental prosthetist in Australia.
+This National Training Package qualification will equip you with the skills required for registration and work as a dental prosthetist in Australia.

-You'll be based at the RMIT facilities at Royal Melbourne Dental Hospital in Carlton.
-This is the primary and leading teaching hospital for the dental profession in Victoria.
+You'll be based at the RMIT facilities at Royal Melbourne Dental Hospital in Carlton, regarded as the leading teaching dental hospital in Victoria.

-You will develop your clinical skills across a vast range of patients as you work independently to provide complete and partial denture services and mouthguards to the public.
-In addition, you will work collaboratively with dentists within the hospital to service patients requiring oral splints.
+You will develop your skills across a vast range of patients as you work independently to provide denture services and mouthguards to the public.
+Additionally, you will work with dentists to service patients requiring oral splints.

-You'll work as part of the broader dental health team including dentists, dental specialists, dental hygienists and dental assistants.
+You'll work as part of the broader dental health team, including dentists, and dental specialists, hygienists, and assistants.

 Ongoing assessment throughout the semester includes examinations, essays, reports, oral classes, presentations, group projects, research projects, laboratory projects and practical assignments.

-You'll develop a theoretical and clinical understanding of treatment planning, including:
+You'll develop an understanding of treatment planning, including:

 - record keeping to hospital grade standards

 - compliance with infection control policies and procedures.